lucasguesserts/lucasguesserts.github.io/content/post/writing-technical-content/index.md

 ### BRKGA

-We need to specify two things:
+We need to specify some things:

 1. the gene:
    1. it will be a list of real numbers in the interval $[0, 1]$;